Cooking up a concept for fairer food logistics

 Fatuma and countless other inhabitants in the large urban centres form by far the largest market for agricultural products in Tanzania.
 So: What if the food supply from rural areas could run through a separate network of outlets specializing in selling small amounts of goods – in ideal portions for those city clients?

 Bahat Tweve has devoted a lot of time to tackling this challenge.
 He and his trading company Tanzania Biashara Mapema (TBM) have been farip partners for years.
 So far, however, a practical problem has got in the way.
 “The inability to secure reliable and regular transport over huge distances between producers and outlets has hindered our success”, Bahat explains.
 Fatuma works in Dar es Salaam, 800km away from some of the farmers who grow what she and the other Mamas cook.
 Everybody in that long value chain would benefit from fair and transparent trade.

 TBM recently designed a solution.
 The aim is to set up small warehouses along the route of the Scheduled Cargo Service SCS, which is co-funded by farip.
 The truck can stop briefly and unload ordered goods.
 Customers like Fatuma could store their supplies there and pick them up according to their daily cooking needs.
-Such outlets could develop into a form of small logistics centre for many BOP clients.
+Such outlets could develop into a form of small logistics centre for many clients.
 SCS would help ensure reliable and regular deliveries.

-The BOP-outlet aims to provide assured quality, reliable delivery and safe and hygienic storage.
+Every “Point of Sale” aims to provide assured quality, reliable delivery and safe and hygienic storage.
 If all goes well, Fatuma and her fellow Mamas should be very happy cooks.
 And their customers will benefit as well.